i386x/pubdocs/C/decl.md

   * has `int` or `unsigned int` type (depends on implementation)
   * it is interpreted as integer object which size is the number of specified bits
-  * the layout of neighbor members depends on implementation
+  * the layout of adjacent members depends on implementation
-  * if the first of two neighboring bit fields is too large, it can be split or padded
+  * if the second of two adjacent bit fields don't fit into cell occupied by the first bit field, the second field can be split between the cells or the first bit field cell can be padded
-  * unnamed bit field of the size 0 enforces padding
+  * unnamed bit field of the size 0 enforces the padding
 * addresses of structure members are ascending in the order of their declarations
 * non-bit-field structure members are usually aligned, depending on their types